'It's ridiculous': Trump travel ban sows panic in European airports

 His 30-day travel order applies to citizens of 26 European countries but excludes Britain and Ireland as well as American citizens.
 It takes effect from midnight on Friday.

 “It caused a mass panic,” said 20-year-old Anna Grace, a U.S. student on her first trip to Europe who changed her booking to fly home from Madrid’s Barajas airport instead of going on to France.

-Her friends were less successful in rebooking flights.
+U.S. backpacker Keasy, from San Francisco, said: “It kind of ruined my travel plans.
+I arrived here yesterday and so in 24 hours everything has changed.”

-Though American citizens are exempt from the travel ban, Grace and many others said they preferred to return home in case the restrictions are expanded or for fear of contracting coronavirus while in Europe.
+Though American citizens are exempt from the travel ban, she and many others said they preferred to return home in case the restrictions are expanded or for fear of contracting coronavirus while in Europe.

-“We are nervous that we won’t be able to get back into the country,” said Atlantia resident Jay Harrison, 29, hoping to board a flight in Brussels.
-“If it’s going to be another 30 days and we’re stranded, it’s going to be very difficult, very expensive and just tough to get back in and tough to live with.”
+Cristina Elvira, a pensioner traveling to Miami, felt relieved to leave Spain, where new cases have increased exponentially over the past days.

+“We are lucky to be able to leave Europe,” Elvira said as she checked in for her flight, one of around 20 from Spain to the United States scheduled for Thursday.

 Paola Mesa, 29, a Spanish woman flying from Barcelona to San Francisco, said she backed Trump’s ban on travel from Europe.

 “It’s what Spain should have done before,” she said.
-The death toll from coronavirus in Spain nearly doubled to 84 on Thursday and the number of cases rose to nearly 3,000.

-Trump says he had to act as the European Union had failed to take adequate measures to stop the coronavirus.
-The EU dismissed his comments and criticized the lack of consultation from the U.S. side.

-Many travelers, however, were critical of Trump’s decision.
+Many travelers, however, were critical of Trump’s decision and his lack of coordination with European authorities.

 “It’s ridiculous.
 Why do we impose a ban now when the virus is already in the United States?” said Leo Mota, 24, who had just arrived at Paris’s main international airport, Roissy Charles de Gaulle, from Los Angeles.